 Suspension of standing orders is a mechanism that may be used to allow action to be taken that the standing orders would otherwise prevent.
-(See Brief Guide to Senate Procedure No. 5—Suspension of standing orders)
+(See Guide to Senate Procedure No. 5—Suspension of standing orders)

 Third reading is the final vote on a bill, signifying the Senate's acceptance or rejection of it (as amended, if applicable).

-Urgency motions and matters of public importance (MPIs) provides a procedure under standing order 75 whereby a senatory can raise for debate, without the usual notice of not less than one day, any matter which is considered as warranting immediate debate.
+Urgency motions and matters of public importance (MPIs) provides a procedure under standing order 75 whereby a senator can raise for debate, without the usual notice of not less than one day, any matter which is considered as warranting immediate debate.
 Only one such motion can be considered each day, and the opportunity only exists on Monday, Tuesday and Wednesday.
 If the proposal is in order, the President shall read it to the Senate at the time allotted.
 In order for the debate to proceed, the motion must be supported by four other senators.
 At the conclusion of the debate there is no vote taken on the substantive issue of the matter or motion.
 However, in the case of urgency motions, a procedural vote is taken as to whether the matter is considered urgent or not.
-(Standing Order 75; Brief Guide to Senate Procedure No. 9—Matters of Public Importance and Urgency Debates)
+(Standing Order 75; Guide to Senate Procedure No. 9—Matters of Public Importance and Urgency Debates)